Modest Mouse: Touring, lineup changes, and re-releases: 2010–2014

 In 2010, The Moon & Antarctica was re-released on vinyl as part of Record Store Day.

 On July 4, 2010 the band headlined the second day of the 80/35 Music Festival in Des Moines, Iowa, and the first day of the End of the Road Festival in Dorset, England, on September 10, 2010.
 At the end of August 2010, Modest Mouse played on the main stage at the Leeds and Reading festivals.

 On May 29, Modest Mouse played two new songs during their headline of the Sasquatch festival.
 The songs were called "Poison the Well" and "Lampshades on Fire".

 They then contributed a cover of the Buddy Holly song "That'll Be the Day" to the compilation Rave On Buddy Holly, which was released on June 28, 2011.
 Modest Mouse played at Splendour in the Grass in Woodford, Queensland on July 29, 2011, and at The Warfield in San Francisco on January 25, 2012.

 In 2012, Modest Mouse underwent a significant lineup change, which included the departure of founding bassist Eric Judy and percussionist Joe Plummer, replaced by Russell Higbee (formerly of Man Man) and Davey Brozowski, respectively.
 The lineup also included the additions of multi-instrumentalist and vocalist Lisa Molinaro, and percussionist Ben Massarella, the latter of whom previously played percussion on The Moon & Antarctica.

 In June of that same year, Pitchfork.tv released a 45-minute documentary on The Lonesome Crowded West, which included archival footage taken during live performances and original recording/mix sessions.

 Modest Mouse played a Saturday afternoon set at the inaugural Firefly Music Festival in July 2012.
 Modest Mouse was one of the main acts in the Good Vibes Festival held in Sepang, Malaysia on August 17, 2013.
 The lineup featured other internationally renowned bands such as Smashing Pumpkins, Ash, and Japandroids.
 In April 2013, Modest Mouse performed at Coachella Music Festival in Indio, California.
 They also performed at the 2014 Hangout Music Festival in Gulf Shores, Alabama, in May 2014.
 They later performed as a headliner at Shaky Knees music festival in Atlanta, Georgia on May 10, 2014, and also headlined Sunday May 25 at Boston Calling in Massachusetts.
-Modest Mouse then performed at Hudson Valley Music Project in Saugerties, NY in July, 2014.
+Modest Mouse then performed at Hudson Valley Music Project in Saugerties, New York in July, 2014.
 The band's final performance of 2014 took place in Inglewood, California during the annual KROQ Almost Acoustic Christmas.

 In the fall of 2014 Modest Mouse re-released their first two albums, This Is a Long Drive for Someone with Nothing to Think About and The Lonesome Crowded West, on CD and vinyl through Isaac Brock's Glacial Pace record label.